 3D rendering properties

 When using renderers in 3D, you can set properties to define extrusion expressions for both features and graphics.
 For graphics you can also define a rotation expression.
-For more information and examples of using extrusion expressions with a renderer, see Extruding with a renderer in the Symbolize data topic.
+For more information and examples of using extrusion expressions with a renderer, see 3D renderer properties in the Symbolize data topic.

 Extrusion is the process of stretching a flat 2D shape vertically to create a 3D object.
 This provides a simple method to create three-dimensional symbology from two-dimensional features.
 For example, you can extrude building polygons by a height value to create realistic building shapes.
 You can also use extrusion to illustrate relative values in your data.
 The three basic geometry types-points, lines, and polygons-all support extrusion